MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

    The Sales Order Agent capability is on by default.
 If the ![Shows the Sales Order Agent icon](media/soa-icon.png) **Sales Order Agent** badge appears in the navigation menu at the top, then the agent capability is on, but the agent isn't yet active; it must be configured and activated to process customers' requests for sales orders.

-   You turn the agent capability on or off from the **Copilot & AI Capabilities** page, as you do with other Copilot features in Business Central.
+   Turn the agent capability on or off from the **Copilot & AI Capabilities** page, like other Copilot features in Business Central.
 The Sales Order Agent is listed under **Production ready previews**.
-Learn more about in [Configure Copilot and AI capabilities](enable-ai.md).
+Learn more in [Configure Copilot and AI capabilities](enable-ai.md).

 - Set up the email account for sales receiving incoming requests for quotes and orders.

    The Sales Order Agent monitors incoming emails to this mailbox.
 The email account can be either a Microsoft 365 personal account or a shared mailbox in your organization.
 Learn more at [Set up e-mail](admin-how-setup-email.md).

    > [!IMPORTANT]
-   > The public-facing email account your sales team uses to receive requests for quotes may often receive irrelevant emails or junk.
-While the agent can detect and flag irrelevant or malicious emails, it would still need to review and process every email that arrives in the designated mailbox, consuming AI resources unnecessarily.
-Therefore, we recommend configuring a separate, internal-facing mailbox to which you can easily copy or move relevant emails from the public-facing email account for the agent to pick up and process.
+   > The public-facing email account your sales team uses to receive requests for quotes may often receive irrelevant emails, malicious, or junk.
+While the agent can detect and flag these emails, it still needs to review and process every email that arrives in the designated mailbox, consuming AI resources unnecessarily.
+We recommend configuring a separate, internal-facing mailbox to which you can easily copy or move relevant emails from the public-facing email account for the agent to process.

 ## Activate and configure Sales Order Agent